4n0nymou3/ip-leak-test/README.md

-# ip-leak-test
+# IP Leak Detector

-A comprehensive web-based tool for detecting IP leaks via WebRTC, DNS, and geolocation mapping.
+A lightweight web app to test for IP, WebRTC, and DNS leaks with geolocation visualization and IPv6 detection.